 Let’s find out.

-When Can I Carry My Baby In A Carrier?
+When Can I Start Using A Baby Carrier?

 Baby wearing has many benefits, from helping you bond with your baby to freeing up your hands for other activities such as preparing dinner, looking after your other children or even doing some grocery shopping.

-So you’re probably wondering when you can carry your baby in a carrier.
+So you’re probably wondering when you can carry your baby in a carrier, and specifically if they’re safe to use with newborns.

-The good news is you can start using a baby carrier from the day your baby is born.
+The good news is yes, you can start using one from the day your baby is born.

-If you are planning to carry a newborn in a baby carrier, be sure to choose the right carrier and follow the safety tips below.
+If you are planning to carry a newborn in one, be sure to choose the right type and follow the safety tips below.

 How Long Can You Carry Your Baby In A Carrier?